shobro/Assignment_ML/README.md

 # Assignment_ML
 ## Task 1
 Fairly simple to navigate.
-Execute all the cells and then use ipywidget slider in the thrid cell to change values of mean, variance, covarianceusing slider.
+Execute all the cells and then use ipywidget slider in the thrid cell to change values of mean, variance, covariance using slider.

 ## Task3